 Email is About All Involved

 Email is not about one person; it’s about at least two — the sender and the recipient.
 And, just like anything in life, if you behave without thought for others, there will be ramifications.

 Are there actually onliners who don’t want to be viewed as knowledgeable and courteous?
 I don’t believe so.
 However, the outcome will be less than positive based on their decision to ignore proper practices and the desire to be courteous.

 So, I hope you don’t give up.
 Folks like you help others learn by making them aware of the information they may not have been exposed to yet.
 Especially when you lead by example — that’s how most folks learn.

 Another approach is to send them a link to any of the posts on my sites to discuss the topics you believe they can improve upon.
 Let them read and learn for themselves about the importance of all the issues we discuss here.
 (In other words, let me be the “bad guy.”)

-Hopefully, by being exposed to more information, they’ll make the effort required to “use technology with knowledge, understanding and courtesy.”
-One can hope…
+Hopefully, by being exposed to more information and the fact that’s a good thing, they’ll be more open to making an effort to “use technology with knowledge, understanding, and courtesy.”
+Hope springs eternal.